ktzioumis/ktzioumis.github.io/_posts/2019-09-16-new_york_restaurant_guide.markdown

 ---
 layout: post
 title:      "New York Restaurant Guide"
-date:       2019-09-17 02:47:08 +0000
+date:       2019-09-16 22:47:08 -0400
 permalink:  new_york_restaurant_guide
 ---

 *Because we all gotta eat amirite?*

 I spent 3 years working in 2 Greenwich Village restaurants.
 As a line cook mostly, but also as a barista and a busser.
 I know from experience that the New York restaurant industry takes food safety inspections seriously.
 They have to, the thousands in fines are enough to drive a business struggling on razor thin margins over the edge but the real cost is having to put up that "Grade Pending" sign, or worse a big ol' "B" .
 A "C" is just gross.
-My Food Safety Certification is, sadly, expired now and I'm not as quick with a pair of tongs as I used to be but taking this deep dive into the New York City Department of Health and Mental Hygene's open record of inspection results brought a lot of memories flooding back (Table 7, order up!).
+My Food Safety Certification is, sadly, expired now and I'm not as quick with a pair of tongs as I used to be but taking this deep dive into the New York City Department of Health and Mental Hygiene's open record of inspection results brought a lot of memories flooding back (Table 7, order up!).

 Read my full analysis and machine learning on [Github](https://github.com/ktzioumis/New-York-Restaurant-Guide)